National Prize for Plastic Arts (Chile)

+The National Prize for Plastic Arts (Premio Nacional de Artes Plásticas), also called the National Prize for Visual Arts, is the highest recognition granted by the government of Chile to a national artist.
+As part of the National Prize of Chile it is given to a person "due to their excellence, creativity, transcendent contribution to national culture and to the development of these fields and areas of knowledge and the arts".

-The National Prize for Plastic Arts (Premio Nacional de Artes Plásticas) was created in Chile in 1992 under Law 19169 as one of the replacements of the National Prize of Art.
+The award was created in 1992 under Law 19169 as one category for the replacements of the National Prize of Art.
+The other categories are Musical Arts and Performing and Audiovisual Arts.
 It is granted "to the person who has distinguished himself by his achievements in the respective area of the arts" (Article 8 of the aforementioned law).
-It is part of the National Prize of Chile.

-The prize, which is awarded every two years, consists of a diploma, the sum of 6,576,457 pesos which is adjusted every year, according to the previous year's consumer price index, and a pension of 20 monthly tax units (approximately US$1,600).
+The prize is awarded every odd year.
+It consists of a diploma, a cash prize, and a monthly lifetime pension.
+The cash prize is adjusted every year, according to the previous year's consumer price index.
+In 2025 it was $6,562,457 pesos.
+The monthly pension is 20 monthly tax units (approximately US $1,600).